AutoMapper is used to map data between two objects. In this blog, we will see how to use AutoMapper in our application.

 class Member { public string FullName { get; set; } public string Location { get; set; } public string MemberType { get; set; } } |

-Note – I have just changed the property name while printing on console.
+Note – I have just changed the property name while printing on the console.
 But that is not working.

 static void Main(string[] args) { var config = new MapperConfiguration(am => { am.CreateMap<Employee, Member>(); }); IMapper mapper = config.CreateMapper(); var source = new Employee(); source.Name = “Ram”; source.City = “Delhi”; var dest = mapper.Map<Employee, Member>(source); Console.WriteLine(dest.FullName); Console.WriteLine(dest.Location); Console.ReadLine(); } |